awsdocs/amazon-connect-admin-guide/doc_source/contact-events.md

 Length: 1\-256

 **InitialContactId**
-The original identifier of the contact that was transferred\.
+The identifier of the initial contact\.
 Type: String
 Length: 1\-256